SashaBilton/dothing/README.md

 detail {index} - Displays full details of an active task<br>
 csv - Displays all tasks, active and done, in a comma seperated format<br>
 raw - Displays a raw JSON-like output<br>
-stats - Displays stats on how many items are done or active, etc,.<br>
+stats - Displays stats on how many items are done or active, with lead and cycle time,.<br>
 nag - turns on the display of overdue items on every command.<br>
 unnag - turns off the display of overdue items on every command.<br>